amoyakd/llm-chatbot-advanced/README.md

 # 🛍️ Product Inquiry Chatbot

-This project is a sophisticated, local-first RAG (Retrieval-Augmented Generation) chatbot designed to answer questions about a product catalog and reviews.
+This project is a local-first RAG (Retrieval-Augmented Generation) chatbot designed to answer questions about a product catalog and reviews.
 It leverages local language models via Ollama, ensuring privacy and offline capability.

 The chatbot provides a user-friendly web interface built with Gradio, where users can ask questions in natural language.
 The system intelligently retrieves relevant product information and customer reviews to generate accurate and context-aware answers.